Training Module

 Auditing AI Lifecycle & Data Governance Controls

-Assess evidence and control effectiveness across data sourcing, training, validation, deployment, monitoring, and lifecycle change
+Evaluate lifecycle and data governance controls across data sourcing, training, validation, deployment, monitoring, and change in ISO/IEC 42001

 Training module overview

-This standard-specific audit add-on focuses on how to audit lifecycle and data governance controls in an ISO/IEC 42001 context: what to look for, where evidence typically sits, how to connect lifecycle stages, and how to judge effectiveness under change.
-It does not teach generic audit craft or generic management-system methods; those are assumed and referenced.
+This standard-specific auditing module shows how to audit lifecycle and data governance controls in an ISO/IEC 42001 context: what to look for, where evidence typically sits, how to connect lifecycle stages, and how to judge effectiveness under change.
+It is designed to stand on its own in the ISO/IEC 42001 auditor pathway.
+Generic audit craft and generic management-system methods are assumed and briefly referenced rather than retaught.

 Applicable environments